Haskeeb265/obsidian-vault/1 - Rough Notes/Linux Fundamentals (TryHackMe).md

 - Linux is very lightweight.
 It can run on a system with only 512MB RAM.
 - Linux is actually an umbrella term for multiple OS's
+- Linux is open source and thanks to that we can all the OS's that are developed for different use cases.
+- The first Linux distribution was released in 1991